patrik-setterberg/Sort-and-search/README.md

 using several different sorting algorithms.

 * Can sort data in ascending or descending order.
-* Takes input from file** specified as command line argument (see USAGE below)
+* Takes input from file** specified as command line argument (see USAGE below).
 * Options to output data either to console or file: FILENAME_sorted.txt
-* Option to search for a number in file. (binary search)
+* Option to search for a number in file (binary search).
 * Displays limited statistics after sorting.
 * Logs results of sorting in a log file (sort_log.txt).